mesfind/bioinfo-python/_episodes/01-intro.md

 The simplicity of Python really comes from its very clean (i.e., uncluttered) syntax.
 This makes programming in Python similar to writing [pseudocode](https://en.wikipedia.org/wiki/Pseudocode), which is writing an algorithm in a readable way.

-For example, let's say we want to use a `for` loop to count the number of Gs in a DNA sequence.
+For example, let's say we want to use a `for` loop to count the number of `G`s in a DNA sequence.
 In pseudocode, we would write:

 ```
 seq = "...ACGT..."